-[This Regulation provides requirements for three levels of approval.
-The first level requires testing and evaluation based on a 4-phase WLTC (low, medium, high and extra-high) – this is called Level 1A.
-The second level requires testing and evaluation based on a 3-phase WLTC cycle (low, medium and high) – this is called Level 1B.
-The third level requires testing and evaluation based on both a 4-phase WLTC and a 3-phase WLTC cycle – this is called Level 2.
+This Regulation provides requirements for four levels of approval.
+Level 1A and Level 1C require testing and evaluation based on a 4-phase WLTC (low, medium, high and extra-high).
+Level 1B requires testing and evaluation based on a 3-phase WLTC cycle (low, medium and high).
+Level 2 requires testing and evaluation based on both a 4-phase WLTC and a 3-phase WLTC cycle.

 Level 2 shall be considered to be the “highest level of stringency” in the context of paragraph 2 of Article 1 of the 1958 Agreement.

-Where the requirements in this Regulation apply to either Level 1A, Level 1B or Level 2 only, the Regulatory text refers to the relevant level to denote the start of the level specific requirements.
+Where the requirements in this Regulation apply to either Level 1A, Level 1C, Level 1B or Level 2 only, the Regulatory text refers to the relevant level to denote the start of the level specific requirements.

+The requirements of Level 1C are identical to those for Level 1A, however the type approval test in accordance with this Regulation may be substituted with the declaration of compliance in accordance with Annex 12.

 This Regulation applies to the type approval of vehicles of categories M1 with a reference mass not exceeding 2,610 kg and vehicles of categories M2 and N1 with a reference mass not exceeding 2,610 kg and a technical permissible maximum laden mass not exceeding 3,500 kg with regard to their Real Driving Emissions.

 At the manufacturer's request, type approval granted under this Regulation may be extended from vehicles mentioned above to vehicles of categories M1 with a reference mass not exceeding 2,840 kg and vehicles of categories M2 and N1 with a reference mass not exceeding 2,840 kg and a technical permissible maximum laden mass not exceeding 3,500 kg and which meet the conditions laid down in this Regulation.

+Pure Electric Vehicles and Fuel Cell Vehicles are out of the scope of this Regulation.

 1.1.
 Scope for Level 1A;